Two teenagers charged over alleged homophobic Jubilee Line attack

 Two teenage boys have been charged after a man was allegedly subjected to homophobic abuse on board a Jubilee Line Tube train in October.

-The victim was reportedly physically and verbally assaulted and said to be made to apologise for being gay on board a Jubilee Line train at North Greenwich station on October 21 at 11pm.
+The alleged victim was reportedly physically and verbally assaulted and said to be made to apologise for being gay on board a Jubilee Line train at North Greenwich station on October 21 at 11pm.

 A 17-year-old boy from Newham has been charged with a public order offence in connection with incident.